This addendum is mostly a compilation of common-sense items. Most

 don't leave them in the yard alone whilst you go out.

-c) There are gentlemen from the landscaping firm that come in to the
+c) There are gentlemen (and a lovely lady supervisor) from the landscaping firm that come in to the

 yard to take care of the garden and yard.
 You never know when they might be